MITLibraries/serendipity_days/README.md

 permalink: /
 ---

-# Summer 2017
+# Fall 2018

 ## What

 Let's take a day to work on something (useful) that is not currently getting attention but is in scope for what the libraries do (or should do).
 The definition of usefulness is intentionally vague.
-A 'useful' Slack bot script seems fair game, as does experimenting with Blacklight with some of our MARC records, or innovatively solving the presence problem (i.e. who is in CubeSpace today).
+A 'useful' Slack bot script seems fair game, as does experimenting with metadata cleanup, or working on a bug in your favorite open source project.

+This year, we want to also introduce the possibility of working on project pitches instead of trying to knock out a bunch of code in a day.
+Spend the day working with peers to define a project proposal.

 ## When

-:rocket: Thursday July 6th, 11am to Friday July 7th, 1pm :rainbow:

-The results are in.
-Thursday July 6th to Friday July 7th was the winner with 12 of the 16 responders picking that date.
-Unfortunately, there was not a date that was great for everyone.
+:rocket: October ? :rainbow:

+We need to look at the calendar... we'll let you know soon.

 ## Who

-ITDD for this initial test.
-If successful, inviting more people might be even better.
+DLS for sure, but if other directorates want to participate that would be great.

 ## Where

-Cubespace!
+NE-36

 ## How

 Propose a project and gather collaborators or join another team.
-Work as teams or individuals to complete your project in 24 hours.
+Work as teams or individuals to complete your project or proposal in 24 hours.
 The core activity is expected to occur during normal work hours over a 24-hour span of time.
-Staff may stay a bit late if they choose, but please don’t pull an all nighter in Cubespace.
-Scope your projects with this time constraint in mind!
+Staff may stay a bit late if they choose, but please don’t pull an all nighter.
+Scope your plans with this time constraint in mind!

 ## Prizes